iterative/dvc.org/public/static/docs/api-reference/open.md

     # ...
 ```

-## Example: process CSV file from a private repository
+## Example: Process CSV file from a private repository

 For this we'll have to use the SSH URL to the Git repo (assuming the local
 [SSH credentials](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)